 On this page:

-- All applicants are required to submit
+All applicants are required to submit

-- International applicants are required to submit official scores from either
+- International applicants are required to submit official scores from either:

-- the Test Of English as a Foreign Language (TOEFL) or
+- The Test of English as a Foreign Language (TOEFL) or

-- the Internation English Language Testing System (IELTS)
+- The International English Language Testing System (IELTS)

-- Minimum scores: TOEFL IBT - 79, Paper based - 550 or IELTS - 6.0 band.
+- Minimum scores: TOEFL IBT - 79, Paper-based - 550 or IELTS - 6.0 band.

 If you have any questions, please email email@example.com.

 Graduate students in good standing in physics must maintain a cumulative average of 3.0.
 A grade of C is considered a minimum passing grade.
-Candidates whose average is below 3.0 after 12 hours of graduate work will be placed on probationary status; they will be removed from this status when the average of 3.0 is earned.
-Students whose average is below a 3.0 after 18 hours of graduate work may be asked to withdraw from the program.
+Candidates whose average is below 3.0 after 12 hours of graduate work will be placed on probationary status; they will be removed from this status when an average of 3.0 is earned.
+Students whose average is below 3.0 after 18 hours of graduate work may be asked to withdraw from the program.